 Hamels solid in debut as Cubs throttle Pirates 9-2

+PITTSBURGH (AP) Cole Hamels‘ stuff was just as filthy as Chicago Cubs manager Joe Maddon remembered.
+The changeup.
+The breaking ball.
+All of it.

-PITTSBURGH (AP) Cole Hamels had little trouble in his return to the National League, keeping the Pittsburgh Pirates in check over five innings to lead the Chicago Cubs to a 9-2 victory on Wednesday night.
+If the newly acquired veteran pitcher can figure out his fastball too, the NL Central leaders will be that much tougher to hang with heading down the stretch.
+Hamels shut down the Pittsburgh Pirates over five effective innings in his return to the National League on Wednesday night as the Cubs jumped out early and cruised to a 9-2 victory.

-Hamels (6-9), acquired in a trade with Texas last week, gave up one unearned run on three hits.
+Hamels (6-9), brought over in a trade with Texas last week, gave up one unearned run on three hits.
 The four-time All-Star struck out nine and walked two to pick up his first win for a National League team in more than three years.

+”You want to be able to win a game for a new team and the guys here,” Hamels said. ”They’ve been playing outstanding baseball all season and you just kind of want to get in the mix.
+For them to be able to put up the runs early, kind of made my job a little bit easier.”

+The Cubs batted around in the first against Nick Kingham (5-6) despite having the ball leave the infield just once.
+A pair of Pittsburgh errors helped , so did a wild pitch and a hit by pitch by Kingham, who is a leading candidate to lose his spot in the starting rotation after the Pirates traded for Chris Archer on Tuesday.

 Willson Contreras went 3 for 4 with a home run and three RBIs for the Cubs.
 Jason Heyward and Ben Zobrist had three hits apiece while Kyle Schwarber and Javy Baez each added two hits and an RBI for Chicago.
 Reliever Brandon Kintzler worked 1 1/3 innings of scoreless relief on his 34th birthday a day after arriving in a trade from Washington.